pachyderm/pachyderm/doc/examples/word_count/README.md

 17
 ```

-This shows that there were three [datums](http://pachyderm.readthedocs.io/en/latest/fundamentals/distributed_computing.html)(websites) that included to the word and wrote to the file `morning`.
+This shows that there were three [datums](http://pachyderm.readthedocs.io/en/latest/fundamentals/distributed_computing.html)(websites) that included the word and wrote to the file `morning`.

+For this tutorial, we're only running it with one worker, but you can change that in your [pipeline spec](http://docs.pachyderm.io/en/latest/reference/pipeline_spec.html) if you want.

 ## Reduce